emin63/simple_example_tasks/README.md

 [https://github.com/aocks/ox_task](ox_task) to easily and automatically run personal tasks in the cloud using GitHub actions.

+With a few simple steps you can configure your own weather alerts or news alerts or other computing tasks.

+## Benefits

+Some benefits of using `ox_task` with GitHub actions include:

+  1. Programmers can easily create simple scripts or complex commands which run in the cloud (including a generous amount of free computing minutes from GitHub).
+  2. Non-programmers can easily fork examples and customize them or ask LLMs like ChatGPT, Gemini, or Claude to generate simple python scripts.
+     - The benefit of `ox_task` with GitHub actions is that you can easily get your desired scripts running the cloud.
+  3. Secret management, logs, etc., are generally easier than other cloud platforms.

 # Usage

 To try this out, do the following: